mulka/ploverwiki/Stentura-Protege-Setup-and-Usage-Instructions.md

 Option 1: Mute the speaker by putting a small bit of tape over the hole next to the plus sign shown in this photo.](https://imgur.com/4kgY1kC).
 This will lower the volume a lot and is non-destructive.

 Option 2: Permanently remove the ability of your stenograph to make sounds.
 This will destructively remove all capabilities of your machine to make beeping sounds.
-I did this and my machine was fine, but do this at your own risk.
+Make sure you really want to go in this direction before moving forward.
+If you plan on using this machine with a battery, the low battery beep could be useful.
+I plan on only using it plugged in and I don't plan on getting a battery.
+I successfully completed this modification, but please do this at your own risk.

 The speaker, a Piezo Electric Buzzer makes sound by vibrating a ceramic plate.
 This can be carefully broken.
 I used a screw.
 [Photo.](https://imgur.com/a/BRrsZ) Place it into the hole and gently twist.
 [Photo.](https://imgur.com/a/mQI5H) You can plug in the machine again to test if you have successfully disabled the speaker.
 If you no longer hear the chirp then you have been successful.